thierry-auto/armv4vm/README.md

 Making a debugger (gdb or homemade) usable would be an awesome stuff !
 Any helps around this or other will be appreciate.

+## Todo

+Obviously a lot of things ;)

+Some ideas among many others :
+- Implementing the thumb mode would be a good thing to reduce memory usage.
+- Positioning the Qt signals `started`, `finished`, `suspended`, `crashed`, etc. would facilitate integration into a Qt application.
+- Write speed tests.
+- Setting valgrind
+- ...

 ## Reference

 ARM Instruction Set ARM7TDMI-S Data Sheet